Sv443/BetterYTM/contributing.md

 <br>

-**Strongly recommended knowledge:**
+**Required knowledge:**
-- Intermediate JavaScript knowledge (DOM, events, async functions, fetch, localStorage, etc.)
+- Intermediate JavaScript knowledge (DOM API, events, Promise API, etc.)
-  - Understanding JS types and reading TypeScript definitions
+  - Understanding JS types and reading TypeScript type declarations
-  - Semantic versioning (for versioning your plugin in the correct format)
+  - [Semantic versioning](https://semver.org/) (for versioning your plugin in the correct format)
-- Basic knowledge of userscripts (start on the [GreaseSpot wiki](https://wiki.greasespot.net/Greasemonkey_Manual))
+- At least basic knowledge of userscripts (start on the [GreaseSpot wiki](https://wiki.greasespot.net/Greasemonkey_Manual))
 - Reading the file [`license-for-plugins.txt`](./license-for-plugins.txt) to understand the licensing conditions for plugins

-**Helpful knowledge:**
+**Recommended knowledge:**
 - TypeScript (for type safety and better autocomplete)
 - The source code of BetterYTM
   This is especially regarding the files `src/interface.ts`, `src/types.ts`, `src/siteEvents.ts` and `src/observers.ts`
 - Being on the lookout for pull requests, since they will list new features and changes to the interface that you probably want to prepare for
 - This document, as it contains most of the information you need to know about the BetterYTM interface, or at least points you to the places where you can find the actual information
+- The fact you can [join my Discord server](https://dc.sv443.net) to ask questions or get help with writing your plugin

 <br>